 To be awarded College Work Study, a student must apply for financial aid through the FAFSA and indicate his/her preference for College Work Study on the FAFSA form.
 In order to apply for a college work study position, students must have received a college work-study award through the Financial Aid Office.

 Regular Hourly positions are open to all UNT students.
 Students not qualified for Financial Aid can apply for these positions.

-To access the Eagle Careers, please go through the following steps to set up a new user account:
+To access Eagle Careers powered by Handshake, please go through the following steps to set up a new user account:

 Application Process for Student Employment